Johnccl/Adaptive-Convolutional-Detector/README.md

 | ACD321 | trainval35k |test-dev|Resnet101| 30.8% |
 | ACD513 | trainval35k |test-dev|Resnet101| 34.7% |

+We provide the above pretrained models in [Baiduyun](https://pan.baidu.com/s/1IoWv4OdOnoKx9F_meiAOjA), the extraction code is `anb7`.
 ## Demos

 ### Use a pre-trained ACD network for detection

 #### Download a pre-trained network
 - We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the ACD models trained on different datasets.
-- Currently, we provide the following PyTorch models:
+- You can use the following PyTorch models:
     * ACD300 trained on VOC0712
-      - model wil be opened soon!
     * SSD300 trained on VOC0712
       - https://s3.amazonaws.com/amdegroot-models/ssd_300_VOC0712.pth